marmelab/coPostgresQuery/README.md

 });
 ```

-`client.query` can also be called with a named parameter signature:
+`client.query` can also be called with an object literal:

 ```js
 pool.query({